Iberian Pyrite Belt

-The Iberian Pyrite Belt has had more than 2000 million tons of ore and still has more than 400 million left to exploit.
+The Iberian Pyrite Belt has had more than 2000 million tons of ore removed, and still has more than 400 million left to exploit.
 It is the largest concentration of massive sulfides in the world.

 Formation

 The Iberian Pyrite Belt was formed 350 million years ago in the Devonian Period, connected to active and hydrothermal volcanism that led to the formation of a volcanic-sedimentary complex.
 Volcanic activity in the region led to eight giant volcanogenic massive sulfide ore deposits (VMS) associated with polymetallic massive flanks of volcanic cones in the form of pyrite, and also chalcopyrite, sphalerite, galena and cassiterite.
 The deposits of the Iberian Pyrite Belt are notable examples of volcanic- and sediment-hosted massive sulfide (VSHMS) deposits, which hybrids between the VMS and SEDEX deposits.
 Over 250 deposits are known in the belt.

 Mining

 From the eighth century BC, there was mining in the area but it was the Romans who exploited the mines with greater intensity, thanks to its strategic position in the Mediterranean.
 This southern area of Lusitania, a Roman province for several centuries, was an abundant source of mineral ore which included gold, silver, copper, tin, lead, and iron.
 Given its mineral riches, the area played a significant role in the expansion of Roman metallurgy.
 During the Roman period, extensive mining and storage of valuable minerals required protective fortifications and mineral warehouses.
 This physiographic region contains many areas that contain large concentrations of ore and areas of extreme environmental conditions such as the Rio Tinto River.